 An "AW" will be assigned by the registrar to any student who is administratively withdrawn from any class by an instructor or division chair due to exceeding the attendance policy.
-An "AW" may be assigned after the last day of the drop/add period, and prior to the last day to withdraw from a course without academic penalty.
-An "AW" may also be assigned by the registrar to any student who is administratively withdrawn by the Vice President of Academic Affairs or his/her designee for extenuating health, or safety-related circumstances
+An "AW" may be assigned after the last day of the drop/add period, and prior to the last day of classes.
+An "AW" may also be assigned by the registrar to any student who is administratively withdrawn by the Vice President of Academic Affairs or his/her designee for extenuating health, or safety-related circumstances.